-- 1. Rest time should involve both unlimited hydration intake (water or electrolyte drinks) and rest without any activity involved. - 2.
-For football, helmets should be removed during rest time. - 3.
-The site of the rest time should be a "cooling zone" and not in direct sunlight.

-When the WBGT reading is over 86:

-- 1. Ice towels and spray bottles filled with ice water should be available at the "cooling zone" to aid the cooling process. - 2. old immersion tubs must be available for practices for the benefit of any player showing early signs of heat illness.
+- Rest time should involve both unlimited hydration intake (water or electrolyte drinks) and rest without any activity involved - For football, helmets should be removed during rest time - The site of the rest time should be a "cooling zone" and not in direct sunlight. - When the WBGT reading is over 86: - Ice towels and spray bottles filled with ice water should be available at the "cooling zone" to aid the cooling process. - Cold immersion tubs must be available for practices for the benefit of any player showing early signs of heat illness.